Archival Inference for Eccentric Stellar-Mass Binary Black Holes in Space-Based Gravitational Wave Observations: Methodology

 Since $ \xi _j^{ + , \times } $ is entangled in the waveform and is a function of the evolving eccentricity, we could not simply write $ H $ as in Eq.(\ref{hlm}).
 Instead, we go back to Eq.(\ref{Hwf}):

 and then generalize Eqs. \eqref{ysr}-\eqref{gsr} by treating each eccentric harmonic separately:

+where : denotes the double contraction, $A:B=\sum_{pq}A_{pq}B_{pq}$.
 This edited form enables frequency-domain \ac{TDI} responses to be applied consistently to eccentric harmonics.
 The waveform and \ac{TDI} response described above are implemented in \texttt{GWSpace}~\cite{Li2025} and are used for inference via the \texttt{PyCBC} waveform plugin.